Ponyboy47/Plex-Monitr/README.md

 - [ ] Create a command to display the statistics
 - [x] Support monitoring multiple directories
 - [x] Watch a specific directory for Home Videos
+- [ ] Make the entire program more asynchronous
+  - [ ] Continue execution while converting media (Just add new stuff to a queue)
+  - [ ] Finishing conversion automatically continues to moveMedia()